Pumpkin: Health Benefits, Uses & Tasty Recipes

 Yes, you can eat raw pumpkin.
 Add it to salads or smoothies.
 Just make sure to wash it well to avoid bacteria.

-How do you prepare fresh pumpkin?
+How do you prepare fresh pumpkins?

 What are some healthy ways to use pumpkin?